 - Serve immediately or cover (ensuring the cover doesn't smash the pretty hummus filling) and refrigerate for up to 1-2 days prior to serving.

 Easy shortcut: We use medium eggs in this recipe for two reasons.
 First, because they're more perfectly bite-sized for appetizers.
-Second, because we often grab the bagged, hard-cooked, pre-peeled eggs at the grocery store (when we haven't planned ahead and boiled our own eggs) – and those ready-made hard-cooked eggs are typically medium in size, not large.
+Second, because we often grab the bagged, hard-cooked, pre-peeled eggs at the grocery store (when we haven't planned ahead and boiled our own eggs) – and those ready-made, hard-cooked eggs are typically medium in size, not large.
 If you don't have the time to hard-cook your own eggs, the bagged, hard-cooked eggs are a real timesaver and make this recipe an absolute snap to pull together in just minutes.

 Hard-cooking your own eggs: If you prefer to cook your own eggs, be sure to check out our post on How to Hard-Cook Eggs for great instructions on how to get creamy, perfectly cooked eggs every time.
 Note, however, that in that post, we did all of our testing with large eggs.
 To hard-cook medium eggs for this recipe, we recommend following the guidelines offered by The American Egg Board, letting the eggs stand in the boiled water for just 9 minutes, rather than the 12 minutes we specify for large eggs.
+Also, note that the stated prep time for this recipe assumes that you have already cooked (or purchased cooked) eggs.

 Presentation tip: If you don't have one of those handy deviled egg plates, with the little divots to place the eggs in, try this simple tip to keep your eggs from rolling around on the serving platter: With a small, sharp paring knife, cut a tiny slice off the rounded, "bottom" side of each egg half (before you add the hummus filling).
 That creates a flat little base for your deviled eggs to sit securely on, so they're less likely to fall to the side or roll around.